wxie2017/wxie2017.github.io/pages/speech/acceptance_of_club_President.md

 BOLD means brave, fearless in the face of danger.

 Don't be afraid.
-Yulife club is safe, we are all encouraged to do new things here and learn from the evaluations we receive.
+Yulife club is safe.
+I guarantee that as the president.
+We are all encouraged to do new things here and learn from the evaluations we receive.
 All we need is to be bold.

 BOLD means